 What followed was the highlight of the day: A boat tour with Gatherall’s Whale & Bird Tours, which was absolutely amazing even though the shitty weather hasn’t improved a bit.
 In fact it got even worse.
 Nevertheless we saw dolphins, humbacks and puffins and it was kinda special to mock the heave waves on a small boat while irish folk music was played.
 Felt like a true irish sailor.

 To get warm again we finally visited the Quidi Vidi brewery where we were allowed to taste some of there famous Iceberg beer which is brewed with 25.000 year old iceberg water.
 How cool is that?!

+I started the day with a little walk around the rainy town.
 After breakfast we first drove to the little town Brigus, where we visited Hawthorne Cottage National Historic Site, where Cpt.
 Bob Bartlett lived, and had a little walk through the beautiful streets towards the ocean.

 Afterwards we had lunch in an old church, which is now a hotel, and moved on through the National Park watching the semifinal between France and Germany on an iPad in the bus.
 After the final whistle it wasn’t the result that we all hoped for so we had to cheer up ourselves a bit which we did by drinking wine and getting some painting lessons at the Happy Adventure Inn in Eastport.

 Day 4 started awesome for me: I could play for a while with the husky that lived in the same B&B as I did for the night.
 Then the day got even better.
 I went sea kayaking with one of our tour guides and another kayaking guide alongside the atlantic coastline.
 For me this was the absolute highlight of my time in Newfoundland.
 The sun shone, the sea was calm and we even had time to paddle into a cave where we went through a waterfall.
 A completely mindblowing experience!